 So how did I manage the fuel then?
 Long gone are the days when facilities were scarce in Ladakh.
 With the increase in tourism, everything is getting better, including the availability of fuel.
 There is Petrol and Diesel available in black almost everywhere in Ladakh, on all routes.
 Just ask at your hotel or any of the dhabas en route and they will sell it to you at a slightly increased price.

 Is fuel quality safe?
 To be honest, I do not know.
 But since it is not a regular thing and just once in a year affair, I do not mind it at all.

 For more information on this topic, please read How to Manage Petrol and Diesel in Ladakh.

 Prepare your Motorcycle for Ladakh Trip – Conclusion

-I think that covers everything that you need to know in terms of preparing your bike for Ladakh trip.
+I think that covers everything that you need to know in terms of how to prepare your bike for Ladakh trip.
 Just take care of these things and go have the adventure of your life.
 Just remember, whatever happens in these days is going to be memorable moments for the rest of your life.
-Have fun and make the most of out of your time.
+Have fun and make the most out of your time.

 If you have any further questions or need any other details, please feel free to ask in the comments section below, or at our Community Forum, and I will be glad to answer.
 If you have any other tips to share, that can be of help to others, please do kindly comment and mention.